 Another reason might be that many school officials are not sympathetic to homeschooling.
 Most homeschoolers who’ve had to report to a school district have experienced at least one official who’d love to be able to make demands about how they homeschool, visit their homes to pass judgment on the homeschooling they’re already biased against, or withdraw their right to homeschool at all.
 The Slate article uses the word “mainstream” to describe homeschooling, but I hardly think that under three percent is mainstream.
 Can school officials who don’t accept homeschooling as a legitimate educational option fairly evaluate whether a family should or should not be able to homeschool?

 In my state I reported to the school district annually, submitting an education plan and evaluation for my children.
 I didn’t find it onerous, but if I’d been forced to submit to standardized testing, or be initially evaluated by school officials or social workers, all under the threat that if my kids didn’t perform adequately the school would intervene, I might have.
 That kind of increased regulation could have substantially changed the way I homeschooled, which might be just what school officials (and CRHE) want.

-If homeschooling were culturally accepted as just another way to educate kids, we might be able to start a fruitful discussion about what the appropriate role of the state should be in the process.
+If homeschooling were culturally accepted as just another way to educate kids, we might be able to start a fruitful discussion about the appropriate role of the state in the process.
 Until then, I’m afraid we’re going to have to live with the power struggle between CRHE and HSLDA, however it plays out.